 Offshore net and line fishery

-You must have a licence to fish commercially in the offshore waters of the Northern Territory (NT).
+You must have a licence to fish commercially in the NT's offshore waters.

 Read more about buying, selling or leasing a commercial licence.

-You can operate in all NT waters from the high water mark to the boundary of the Australian fishing zone (AFZ) 200 nautical miles offshore - an area of more than 522,000km2.
+You can operate in all NT waters from the low water mark to the boundary of the Australian fishing zone (AFZ), about 200 nautical miles offshore - an area of more than 522,000km2.

 Most fishing is done in the coastal zone within 12 nautical miles of the coast, and immediately offshore in the Gulf of Carpentaria.